-The City of Presidents’ project began in 2000 with a vision to honor the legacy of the American presidency with the slogan “From the mountain to main street, you have seen four Presidents at Mount Rushmore.
+The City of Presidents’ project began in 2000 with a vision to honor the legacy of the American presidency with the slogan “From the mountain to Main Street, you have seen four presidents at Mount Rushmore.
 Now, come to Rapid City and see the rest of the family.”
-Rapid City has been named most patriotic best small town in the United States.
+Rapid City has been named the most patriotic best small town in the United States.

 Thursday is here and that means downtown Rapid City's "Summer Nights"!

 Rapid City's downtown comes alive with outdoor live entertainment featuring local musicians, a vibrant crowd with food vendors and beer tents.
 Grab a bite to eat from one of the delicious vendors and check out the heart of the city on the lawn at Main Street Square or choose from a variety of local restaurants, including the historic Rapid City Firehouse Restaurant, Brewery, and Firehouse Cellars.
 Don't forget ice cream on a warm summer’s evening at the Silver Lining Creamery, which features fresh, small-batch, premium ice cream.

 Day 5- Deadwood, SD, Devils Tower & Sheridan, WY (B, L, D)